Coronavirus FAQs for Residential Life

 In keeping with medical guidance, the University is either marking as inoperable or disabling or removing all hand dryers from bathrooms; instead, everyone will be expected to use disposable paper towels.

-Do I need to clean the hall bathrooms and shower facility after use?
+Do I need to clean the hall bathroom and shower facility after use?

-No. Professional University staff cleaning and sanitizing all high-touch surfaces and common spaces within the residence halls, including hall bathrooms and shower rooms, on a daily basis.
+No. Professional University staff cleaning and sanitizing all high-touch surfaces and common spaces within the residence halls, including bathrooms and shower rooms, on a regular basis.

 Will the single-use restrooms in my hall remain open?